---

 I encountered an issue in MySQL where a subquery on a field with an index takes an enormous amount of time because the index is not being utilized.

-Even when I tried to force the use of the index with FORCE INDEX
+Even when I tried to force the use of the index with `FORCE INDEX`, it did not apply.

-was NULL, indicating that it wasn't being used.
+When I checked with `EXPLAIN`, although the index appeared in `possible_keys`, the `key` was NULL, indicating that it wasn't being used.

 Range checked for each record (index map: 0x10)